Department of Biological Chemistry and Molecular PharmacologyHarvard Medical School

 How are conformational signals transmitted across membranes in integrins, over long distances between the distal ligand-binding domains and cytoplasmic domains, and how is integrin activation coordinated with the actin cytoskeleton to mediate cell migration?
 How do G proteins and kinases activate integrins (inside-out signaling) so they can bind to extracellular ligands and cytoskeletal proteins, to coordinate adhesion and directional cell migration and mediate inside-out and outside-in signaling?
 How is integrin activation confined to lamellipodia?
 We have proposed that a mechanism for coordinating binding to ligands outside the cell and the cytoskeleton inside the cell is inherent in integrin structure and the allosteric pathways that relate the bent - closed headpiece; extended- closed headpiece; and extended – open headpiece conformations.
 Cell biological experiments are required to test this hypothesis.

 One new area of research in the lab is von Willebrand factor and mutations that cause the important bleeding diathesis, von Willebrand disease.
-We are pursuing single molecule experiments, functional assays, and EM and crystallography to understand the complex mechanobiology of VWF, which is the largest soluble protein in the body, and functions as a shear sensor in the vasculature to arrest arteriolar bleeding.
+We are pursuing single molecule experiments, functional assays, electron microscopy, and crystallography to understand the complex mechanobiology of VWF, which is the largest soluble protein in the body and functions as a shear sensor in the vasculature to arrest arteriolar bleeding.
 The conformation of VWF, its binding to ligands on the vessel wall and on platelets, and its cleavage by ADAMTS13 are regulated by shear.